US Judge Rules Congress Has Right to Subpoena Banks for Trump Records

 US District Judge Edgardo Ramos of the United States District Court for the Southern District of New York ruled Wednesday that a preliminary injunction that would block Deutsche Bank from complying with a congressional subpoena for Trump's financial records was "inappropriate" and that the plaintiff's arguments were "not sufficiently serious."

-Deutsche Bank, which said in a previous statement it was remaining neutral as to the question of the subpoena's legality,has long been a principal lender for Trump's real estate business.
+Deutsche Bank, which said in a previous statement it was remaining neutral as to the question of the subpoena's legality, has long been a principal lender for Trump's real estate business.
 A 2017 disclosure form showed Trump had at least $130 million of liabilities with the bank.
+The New York Times reported that Deutsche Bank has lent Trump over $2 billion in the last two decades, using his business as a launch pad for entering the US market.

 Capital One was subpoenaed for documents related to the Trump Organization's hotel business.